JMackie80/starter-app/README.md

 - Styling could be improved on the client.
 - Files should be separated into folders for the client.
 - Roles should be implemented.
+- Should use Helmet, but didn't have time to work out the details.